Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

 with initial data $\rho_0(x_2)=\sign(x_2)$ to get plenty of subsolutions with different mixing zones and density profiles.
 Note that in that sense $\xi_2$, or rather the whole relation \eqref{eq:ansatz_for_m_in_flat_case}, plays the role of a constitutive law.

 Summarizing once more, these examples show that not only each subsolution induces infinitely many solutions of the incompressible porous media equation sharing a common coarse grained, or averaged, behaviour, but that there are also infinitely many possibilities for this averaged evolution via the vast amount of possible subsolutions.
 This is a common problem in the construction of turbulent solutions emanating from unstable interface initial data, as for instance also for the Kelvin-Helmholtz instability \cite{GK_energy_euler,Mengual_Sz_vortex_sheet,Sz-KH} and the Rayleigh-Taylor instability in the context of the Euler equations \cite{GKBou,GKHirsch,GKSz}.
+We emphasize that however our criteria builds on the gradient flow structure of IPM, and therefore different ideas should be used in the case of the Euler equations, see Section \ref{sec:comparison} for a short overview of so far used strategies.